coltranlang/Coltran/README.md

 <p>
-  <h1>The Official Alden Programming Language</h1>
+  <h1>The Official Coltran Programming Language</h1>
 </p>

 <p>
-  Alden is an open source dynamic programming language that is designed to be simple, easy to learn, and easy to use to build efficient programs.
+  Coltran is an open source high-level general-purpose programming language that is designed to be simple, easy to learn, and easy to use to build efficient programs.
 </p>

 **DISCLAIMER:** This project is in it's very early development state, expect bugs and frequent breaking changes.